 Armed conflicts are at a record high, non-state armed groups are proliferating, and the war in Ukraine has triggered the worst refugee crisis since World War II.
 Simultaneously, a second human security crisis is raging as the impacts of rapid environmental and climate change are increasingly felt by populations around the world.

 Environmental degradation and climate change are affecting human security in diverse ways.
 The challenge is twofold.
 First, sudden extreme weather events may generate or amplify local grievances, particularly in fragile, conflict-affected countries.
 Second, the massive changes needed to protect the biosphere, which sustains life on earth, require a global transition to a sustainable and just world economy with green policies, institutions and processes by public and private actors.
 The transition needs to happen now, as Europe faces its biggest security crisis for decades.

 The interlinkages between the crises suggest that human security can no longer be guaranteed by tweaking the margins of existing solutions.
 The 2022 Forum will explore ways to address these converging crises.
 From grassroot and corporate action to global policy decisions, diverse stakeholders and participants will share solutions, good practices and lessons learned.

 The Forum sessions will pave the way for discussions at the Stockholm+50 Conference, hosted by Sweden on 1–3 June.

-For each of the days of the 2022 Stockholm Forum, the format will combine open high-level policy debates with invitation-only sessions, roundtables, workshops, debates, fireside chats and spotlight presentations.
-The Forum will work with partners to foster open exchange with the wider peacebuilding community through in person and online sessions.
+The format for each day of the 2022 Stockholm Forum will combine open, high-level policy debates with invitation-only sessions, round tables, workshops, debates, fireside chats and spotlight presentations.
+The Forum will work with partners to foster open exchange with the wider peacebuilding community through in-person and online sessions.